georgialoper/vanilla-extract-codemash-2023/pages/7_tailwind.md

  - Classes are composed together in markup

 <!--
-Not to be confused with atomic design, atomic CSS as an approach to CSS where one class styles very few, usually one, CSS property.
+Not to be confused with atomic design, atomic CSS as an approach to CSS where one class styles very few, usually one, CSS properties.

 These single purpose CSS classes are then composed together in the markup in order to supply all the requisite styles for the element.

-Tailwind is the dominant framework following this approach, but there are many other similar frameworks out there.
-Tachyons was popular for a while.
-Bootstrap provides quite a lot of atomic CSS classes, but does not lean into it quite like Tailwind.

-I've authored custom-implemented atomic CSS in a number of applications, and I'm sure you've at least worked in an application with atomic CSS to some degree.
+Like I said, there are many frameworks and in-house solutions that would be considered atomic CSS. but Tailwind is the dominant framework following this approach, so the examples we look at today will be using tailwind.
 -->

 ---